 High school student Draven Rodriguez of Schenectady, New York, recently had a purr-fect picture day with his cat, Mr. Bigglesworth.
 Now, the 16-year-old is trying to get the '80s-inspired, laser-filled shot included in his yearbook's portrait page.

 Zeus, the Great Dane from Michigan that held the title of world's tallest dog, has passed away at age 5.

 According to owner Kevin Doorlag, the dog died of old age last week, just two months shy of his sixth birthday (Great Danes have a six- to eight-year life expectancy).

 Home.
 Some pets never have one to call their own.
 We'd like to help change that by introducing you to an extraordinary adoptable pet every week.
-Today, meet Max, a handsome husky who charms everyone that he meets.
+Today, meet Hadley, a 4-month-old bulldog/collie mix who can win anyone's heart.

 chickennugget in Dogs